Thrive Outside Profile Series: Ray Rivera

 FULL BIOS BELOW

-We appreciate the continued service of the existing directors and look forward to bringing on two new directors representing the outdoor industry.
+We appreciate the continued service of the existing directors and look forward to bringing on four new directors representing the outdoor industry.
 It’s more important than ever that OIA represent the breadth of brands, retailers and consumers who love the outdoors.

 [panini-row layout=”row-full” row-width=”large” spacing=”margin-top-40 “]